Derogatory Truth On Why Liberals ATTACK Barron Trump: It’s “Reminiscent Of Jihadi Virtue Signaling” | John Hawkins' Right Wing News

 - Comment Now 0

-Leftists wasted no time this this past week in distancing themselves from the ever so annoying Kathy Griffin and her photo of a severed Trump head…Yet when it comes to taking swipes at the youngest Trump brother, 11-year-old Barron, over his reaction of the photo, that’s all fair game.
+Leftists wasted no time this past week in distancing themselves from the ever so annoying Kathy Griffin and her photo of a severed Trump head…Yet when it comes to taking swipes at the youngest Trump brother, 11 year-old Barron, over his reaction of the photo, that’s all fair game.

-After First Lady Melania sent out a statement in which she inquired about Griffin’s mental health, reports began to spread that when the youngest Trump child, Barron first saw the photo while watching television and became was visibly worried, distressed, and for good reason!
+After First Lady Melania sent out a statement in which she inquired about Griffin’s mental health, reports began to spread that when the youngest Trump child, Barron, first saw the photo while watching television, he became visibly worried and distressed, with good reason!

 Read on: